Ivanka Trump Photos Are Making People Think She Has Too Much Power

 President Donald Trump undoubtedly raised a successful and powerful daughter, proving that she definitely has what it takes to do real business.
-Ivanka Trump’s presence in her father’s campaign drew attention to her and made some observers notice that she was more involved than the First Lady.
-This trend continued even after the US President assumed his role as the nation’s leader.
+Ivanka Trump’s presence in her father’s campaign drew attention to her and made some observers notice that she was more involved than the first lady.
+This trend continued even after the U.S. president assumed his role as the nation’s leader.

 The most recent display of Ivanka Trump’s power and involvement in important matters was on Friday when President Donald Trump met with the German Chancellor Angela Merkel.
-The said meeting was aimed to discuss the foreign relationships between the United States and Germany as reported by Business Insider.
+The said meeting was aimed to discuss the foreign relationship between the United States and Germany, as reported by Business Insider.

-Ivanka Trump’s presence in the meeting between the German Chancellor and the US President may have come as a surprise to many as she sat in on the discussions about workforce development.
+Ivanka Trump’s presence in the meeting between the German Chancellor and the U.S. President may have come as a surprise to many as she sat in on the discussions about workforce development.
 Apparently, Ivanka Trump even expressed how she felt about being involved in such an important meeting via Twitter, saying that she was honored to join Chancellor Merkel and her father in the “robust” discussion on Workforce Development.

 Today, I had the privilege of joining President @realdonaldtrump, Chancellor Merkel and leading CEOs of US and German companies in a robust discussion centered on workforce development.
 We also heard from graduates of exemplary Apprenticeship programs on the important role vocational education has played in their professional careers.
 I applaud my father's commitment to creating millions of jobs and ensuring that all Americans have the skills training they need to succeed in the modern workforce. #WorkforceDevelopment